wellthie/slate/source/includes/_inquiries.md

 # Inquiries

-Inquiry is a quote with one or more plans selected for the given Employee Census of a Small Business Company.
+Inquiry is a quote with one or more plans selected for the given census of a Company.

-* An inquiry can have up to 4
+* An inquiry can have up to 4 plans selected
-* An inquiry could be a fresh inquiry or a renewal
+* An inquiry could be new or a renewal

 Steps include to create an inquiry as follows.